Nininunz/ha-smarthub/README.md

 # ha-smarthub
-Import SmartHub usage dumps into InfluxDB and integrate into HomeAssistant
+Imports SmartHub usage dumps into InfluxDB and integrates into HomeAssistant

 ## Build Instructions
 Clone the repository